r-spatial/RQGIS/README.md

 QGIS 2.16 modifications
 -----------------------

 If you only installed the most recent QGIS version (2.16.1), you need to fix manually a Processing error in order to make RQGIS work.
-You need to add one import statement (SilentProgress) to `../processing/gui/AlgorithmExecutor.py` and you need to replace `python alg.execute(progress)` by `python alg.execute(progress or SilentProgress())`:
+First, add one import statement (SilentProgress) to `../processing/gui/AlgorithmExecutor.py`.
+Secondly replace `python alg.execute(progress)` by `python alg.execute(progress or SilentProgress())`:

 <img src="figures/rewrite_algexecutor.PNG", width="80%" height="80%" style="display: block; margin: auto;" />